A Multi Denominational Community Church

 The foundation and history of NCC is formed by three Protestant denominations: The United Church of Christ, The United Methodist Church, and the American Baptist Church.
 Being a community church, our pews are filled with people from these three denominations as well as many others, and further there are some folks who claim no denominational affiliation at all.
 To us, this is not only okay, but a wonderful diversity of ideas and beliefs focused on building our faith in God through Jesus Christ.
 We meet each other where we are on our journeys of faith and do life together; building relationships that matter, serving others with love, and following the teachings of Jesus.

-You don’t have to believe in God to be welcome at NCC.
-We think you’ll find that there are people here with all levels of belief who, nevertheless, find meaningful connection and purpose.
-Of course, most of us believe in God and in the “good news” of Jesus Christ, but getting to that point is a journey which can take time, and you’re welcome to journey along with us at NCC!
+All are welcome at NCC, and we think you’ll find that there are people here with all levels of belief who, nevertheless, find meaningful connection and purpose.
+We center on the “good news” of Jesus Christ and getting to that point is a journey which can take time, and you’re welcome to journey along with us at NCC!

 Inspired by God, NCC works:

 - To walk together in Christian love and fellowship

 - To bring the “Good News” of God’s love into the world through actions and words